gustavla/vzlog/doc/source/tutorial.rst

 Tutorial
 ========

-The main class of this package is :class:`VzLog <vzlog.vzlog.VzLog>`, which manages an HTML output.
+The main class of this package is :class:`VzLog <vzlog.VzLog>`, which manages an HTML output.

 Creating a ``VzLog`` object